Shuttle-Labs/genius-e2e-load-docker/DOCKER_README.md

   playwright-load-test:latest
 ```

-Results will be saved to:
+Results will be saved to timestamped folders (for example `./playwright-results/20231126-150205/`) so each run stays separate:

-- `./playwright-results/` - Test results, videos, traces
+- `./playwright-results/<timestamp>/` - Test results, videos, traces
-- `./playwright-report/` - HTML report
+- `./playwright-report/<timestamp>/` - HTML report

 ### Running Multiple Instances